chanithorne/Thorne_EDA_2022/SACPoster2.md

 Fig. 4.
 Mean cover of native and non-native plant species and 95% confidence interval of data collection.

-Our results (Fig. 1) show a greater consistency between control plots than seen in N,P,K plots.
-At North Pond, the plot with the greatest species richness was control plot 9, which had a total of 14 species in the 1 meter square sampling area.
-Some of the plots with the least amount of species richness were plots with all three NPK treatments applied.
-These plots contained 5 different species- with roughly 50% consisting of invasive species.
-However, at Houston, there were 7 plots with the same species richness of 5 species in the 1 meter square sampling subplot.
-Three of these plots contained only native species, and the other four only contained a single invasive species.
+Our results (Fig. 1, Fig. 2) show a greater consistency between control plots than seen in N,P,K plots.
 This suggests that control plots, even when they contain a lower species richness, have a lower presence of invasive species than NPK plots.
-This supports the study mentioned in the abstract- that anthropogenic influences on the environment increase the growth of invasive species (Macdougall et al. 2014).
+This supports the study mentioned in the abstract- that anthropogenic influences on the environment increase the growth of invasive species (Macdougall et al. 2014).In Figure 3 we see that there is a greater number of native species throughout he NP and Houston sites which have small percent cover rates among most plots.
+This suggests that native species have lower density and are spread out among plots more.
+We can see a similar trend with the non-native spices as well.
+We can also determine that, on average, native species have a slightly higher percent cover than non-native species, and that the native species are more consistently dispersed than non-natives are across plots (Fig. 4).

 ## Discussion